MatthewSloyan/MD5-message-digest-algorithm/README.md

 Once all transforms are applied append initial values onto A B C D.

 ### Output
-When the message is hashed it is in big endian byte order, an initial check is done to check the architecture of the system.
-If it’s a little-endian machine the results is converted.
-If it’s big endian the result is just printed.
+When the message is hashed it is in big endian byte order, so the result is converted to little-endian.
+I initially had a check to print out in big endian but I have removed it from the final build as I couldn't test it correctly.

-After each output the user is given the option to print the hash to a file to be used and compared later.
+After each output in the menu or when `--print` is added the user is given the option to print the hash to a file to be used and compared later.
 This works by passing the file pointer to [(fprintf)](https://www.tutorialspoint.com/c_standard_library/c_function_fprintf.htm), and using the same method to print to screen but instead it prints to a file.
 The menu loop then continues until 0 is entered.

 More information on each of these steps above can be found in the Research & Development Diary section below.

-# Project Plan
+## Project Plan
 * Week 1 - Initial research and setup.
 * Week 2 - Setup Google Cloud VM and learn VI.
 * Week 3 - Write basic menu and file writing functions.